 Cows are interesting beasts, though many of us probably don’t think to look at their teeth!
 Interestingly, we probably should!
-That’s because cows don’t actually have any upper teeth at the fronts of their mouths.
+That’s because cows don’t have any upper teeth at the front of their mouths.
 Instead, they have what is known as a dental pad.
 This is a tissue common across animals who eat and graze on grass, such as goats and sheep.

 28. Dog nostrils have different purposes.

 Dogs’ noses are seriously fascinating.
-To the point where, believe it or not, they actually designate specific tasks to specific nostrils!
+To the point where, believe it or not, they designate specific tasks to specific nostrils!
 The right nostril is used as the main sniffing engine, but they will move across to the left nostril if they’re picking up nice smells that they love.
 The right will keep on sniffing if there’s a sense of urgency or danger in the scent.

 29. Computers may never match human brain potential.

 Human brains are truly amazing.
 Believe it or not, they can compute around 38 thousand trillion processes every second.
 When we compare that to computers, our old grey matters are particularly impressive.
 It’s thought that the fastest and most powerful computer on the planet is only ever able to reach 0.002% of your brain’s capability.

 30. An avocado never goes ripe in the wild.

 Avocados are some of the strangest fruit on the planet.
 They’ve seen a massive resurgence in recent years, but even more curious is the fact that you will never see an avocado ripen on its tree.
 That’s why you are normally able to buy avocados which ‘ripen at home’ instead.

 Genghis Khan’s reign in ancient Mongolia is thought to have been so tremendous that, to this day, one in every 200 of us is said to be related – distantly, of course – to the legendary warrior.